Pfeifer Realty Group

 The success of that first film inspired four others, “7 Sanibel Artists,” “Sanibel Before the Causeway,” and two “Post Cards and Photos from Sanibel.”
 “One hundred percent of the proceeds for screening these films went to Island non-profits,” Mary Ellen said.
 “Our next step is to allow these organizations to show the documentaries into perpetuity, to support their important efforts.”

 Eric has served as President of the Sanibel-Captiva Kiwanis Club and as a member of the Parks and Recreation Committee.
 He was also founder/commissioner of Sanibel’s Flag Football League and commissioner of its Little League.

 A Past President of the Sanibel and Captiva Islands Association of Realtors, he won that organization’s Community Service Award five times, and he was named the Chamber of Commerce’s 2016 Citizen of the Year.

 Eric appeared in the Community House’s Dancing with the Island Stars in 2011.
 “I did break dancing,” he said.
 “It was a hoot.”

-This Article was written by Jan Holly and can be found on the Santiva Chronicle
+This Article was written by Jan Holly for the Santiva Chronicle.